Article at a Glance

 Neopost’s advanced mailing solutions help thousands of customers to sort and send their mail.

-Neopost’s postage meters start from $19.75 a month, but rates for all but their most basic models are subject to your usage.
+Neopost’s postage meter costs start low, but rates for all but their most basic models are subject to your usage.
 Completing our short form is a good way to get an accurate quote for Neopost postage meters.
 They have options to suit every budget - from the compact IS-280 that fits on the end of a desk, to the weightier IS-6000.

 Neopost’s detailed web reporting on postage usage makes it simple to track your spending.
 You can even filter it by department, time period and postal class.